postmatic/crowd/readme.txt

 == Changelog ==

-1.0
+= 1.0.0 =

+* Released 2015-09-22
-- Initial release.
+* Initial release.
 Based on [Safe Report Comments by Automattic](https://wordpress.org/plugins/safe-report-comments/)... brought up to date, improved, bugs all squashed, cookies added, internationalized, and integrated with Epoch and Postmatic.